slott56/navtools/docs/opencpn_table.rst

 ###############################################################
-:py:mod:`navtools.opencpn_table` -- OpenCPN Table Application
+:py:mod:`opencpn_table` -- OpenCPN Table Application
 ###############################################################

 The :py:mod:`opencpn_table` application is used to do extract a useful CSV